 Wrap Your Tree Before You Toss It

-The big day is over and you need to take your tree to the trash, but how do you make that happen without getting pine needles everywhere?
+The big day is over and you need to take your tree to the curb, but how do you make that happen without getting pine needles all over your house?
 We recommend wrapping garbage bags around both ends to minimize the mess.
+Simply remove and re-use the bags after (most city tree pickups require the trees to be unwrapped).
+You can also do the same thing with an old sheet unless your tree is extra long.

 Whipped Cream Shapes